huijing/huijing.github.io/_posts/2019-06-28-conference-season-2019.md

 <blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">Waiting in this wonderful airport in Singapore (fastest checking ever!), ruminating on the wonderful last three days at <a href="https://twitter.com/hashtag/jsconfasia?src=hash&amp;ref_src=twsrc%5Etfw">#jsconfasia</a>, I can&#39;t help but be thankful for the good talks, top-notch discussions and meetings with developers, and last but not least—the great food!</p>&mdash; Gil Tayar (@giltayar) <a href="https://twitter.com/giltayar/status/1140182960663957505?ref_src=twsrc%5Etfw">16 June 2019</a></blockquote>

 It was chaotic at time, things went wrong, and a lot of sprinting and lifting heavy objects took place.
 But overall, I think we can consider JSConf.Asia 2019 a successful conference.
-Go team!
+Go team! <span class="emoji" role="img" tabindex="0" aria-label="person gesturing ok">&#x1F646;</span>

 <img src="{{ site.url }}/assets/images/posts/talking-css-2019/jsconfasia5.jpg" srcset="{{ site.url }}/assets/images/posts/talking-css-2019/jsconfasia5@2x.jpg 2x" alt="JSConf.Asia 2019 organising team">